coq/stdlib-test/doc/sphinx/addendum/extraction.rst

    produces a singleton type (i.e. a type with only one constructor, and only one argument to this constructor), the inductive structure is removed and this type is seen as an alias to the inner type.
    The typical example is ``sig``.
-This :term:`flag` allows disabling this optimization when one wishes to preserve the inductive structure of types.
+This flag allows disabling this optimization when one wishes to preserve the inductive structure of types.

 .. flag:: Extraction AutoInline

    Default is off.
-When enabled, the extraction mechanism inlines the :term:`bodies <body>` of some defined :term:`constants <constant>`, according to some heuristics like size of bodies, uselessness of some arguments, etc.
+When enabled, the extraction mechanism inlines the bodies of some defined constants, according to some heuristics like size of bodies, uselessness of some arguments, etc.

    Even when this flag is off, recursors (`_rect` and `_rec` schemes, such as `nat_rect`), projections, and a few